-- 5. The governors' proposal is to expand the school from 1fe to 1.5fe (from a Planned Admission Number of 30 to one of 45) from September 2016.
-This is to meet demand for primary pupil places in Chilton village and its immediate area. - 6.
-The Governing Body now seeks formal support for its proposal from Oxfordshire County Council through the Cabinet Member for Children,

-Education & Families, to further cement the joint working that is already taking place.
+- 5. The governors' proposal is to expand the school from a Planned Admission Number (PAN) of 20 to a PAN of 30 (so to become a 1 form entry school admitting up to 30 children into Reception each year) from September 2017.
+This is to meet demand for primary pupil places in Drayton village and its immediate area. - 6.
+The Governing Body now seeks formal support for its proposal from Oxfordshire County Council through the Cabinet Member for Children, Education & Families, to further cement the joint working that is already taking place.
 Additionally, it has made the following statement: